borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 begins, ends, or errors.
-Specifically, after the <a href="https://torsion.org/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups/">`before_backup` hooks</a> run, borgmatic lets Cronitor know that it has started if any of the `prune`, `create`, or `check` actions are run.
+Specifically, after the <a href="https://torsion.org/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups/">`before_backup` hooks</a> run, borgmatic lets Cronitor know that it has started if any of the `prune`, `compact`, `create`, or `check` actions are run.
 Then, if the actions complete successfully, borgmatic notifies Cronitor of the success after the `after_backup` hooks run.
 And if an error occurs during any action or hook, borgmatic notifies Cronitor after the `on_error` hooks run.